phatgolo/GameTutorial/section2/README.md

 In VS Code, open `pgzhelper.py` and past the code you copied by pressing `ctrl`+`v`.

-Open `game.py` and enter the following under the line `from pgzero.builtins import Actor`:
+Open `game.py` and enter the following above the line `from pgzero.screen import Screen` at the top of the document:

 ```python
 from pgzhelper import *